LaurinZubler/sa-documentation/document/content/abstract.typ

 #global.paragraph(
   [Introduction],
   [
-    Sailing is a complex activity and navigating a boat successfully, a deep understanding of the surrounding environment is required.
-Traditional sailing instrument interfaces are displaying the ambient information in numerical form or as 2D graphs.
-Requiring some experience and spatial imagination to interpret them correctly. \
+    Navigating a sailing boat successfully requires a deep understanding of the surrounding environment.
+Traditional sailing instruments, which display information numerically or in 2D graphs, often require considerable experience and spatial imagination for interpretation. \
-    Augmented Reality is an emerging technology with the capability to overlay the real world view with digital content.
-This thesis is exploring the potential of Augmented Reality to enhance the visualization of ambient conditions while sailing.
+    This thesis explores the potential of Augmented Reality in enhancing the visualization of ambient conditions, offering a more intuitive and informative approach to sailing navigation.
   ]
 )

 #global.paragraph(
   [Goal],
   [
-    The aim of this thesis is to analyze the feasibility of introducing Augmented Reality into sailing.
-Through a human-centered approach, the objective is to develop validated scenarios for potential applications.
+    The primary goal of this thesis is to evaluate the practicality and effectiveness of integrating Augmented Reality into sailing.
+Employing a human-centered approach, it aims to develop and validate scenarios where Augmented Reality can enhance the sailing experience, focusing on both usability and technological feasibility.
   ]
 )

 #global.paragraph(
   [Method],
   [
-    The method involved a literature research to understand the current scientific state in this domain.
-Additionally, five interviews were conducted with a mix of experienced and inexperienced sailors to identify the specific needs and preferences encountered while sailing.
+    This research commenced with an extensive literature review to assess the current state of Augmented Reality applications in sailing and related domains.
+This was complemented by conducting five targeted interviews with a diverse group of sailors, ranging from novices to experts, to gather insights into their specific needs and preferences when sailing.
+This dual approach allowed for a comprehensive understanding of both the theoretical and practical aspects of Augmented Reality in sailing.
   ]
 )

 #global.paragraph(
   [Results],
   [
-    Based on the conclusions of the literature research and the interviews, possible personas and scenarios of Augmented Reality applications were elaborated.
-    The personas encapsulate the diverse user needs and preferences, while the scenarios offer context specific insights.
-    For one scenario a hardware component architecture was prepared for a future implementation.
+    The analysis yielded a series of detailed personas and Augmented Reality application scenarios.
+These personas represent a spectrum of user needs and preferences in the sailing community.
+For the most promising scenario, a  hardware component architecture was designed, laying the groundwork for future practical implementation.
+These results collectively provide a nuanced understanding of how Augmented Reality can be tailored to enhance the sailing experience.
   ]
 )

 #global.paragraph(
   [Recommen-\ dations],
   [
-    The findings suggest promising potential for integrating Augmented Reality into sailing, offering an improved understanding of ambient conditions.
-    While technically feasible, current Augmented Reality headsets do not fulfill the requirements for a maritime environment, particularly in terms of waterproofing.
-Therefore, despite the promising concept, it is advisable to await further advancements in AR technology before widespread implementation in the sailing community.
+    The thesis concludes that Augmented Reality holds significant promise for enriching the sailing experience by offering enhanced perception and understanding of ambient conditions.
+However, the current state of AR technology, particularly in terms of maritime durability and waterproofing, poses a challenge.
+Consequently, it is recommended to monitor ongoing technological advancements in Augmented Reality.
+In the meantime, exploring interim solutions or adaptations that can bridge the gap until Augmented Reality technology matures for maritime conditions would be beneficial for the sailing community.
   ]
 )